 - Office of Undergraduate Advising (OUA) – OUA supports advisor training, communication, assessment and technology for the campus-wide advising community.
 In addition, the office partners with a number of academic and co-curricular programs to support the student experience.

 - Student Learning Assessment – The provost’s assessment team supports academic programs by providing resources, planning tools and consultative services for assessment-related activities.
 In collaboration with other EI partners, the assessment team develops and implements effective assessment strategies across several EI projects.

 Division of Continuing Studies (DCS)

 DCS is committed to providing education resources to nontraditional students, lifelong learners and the community, while also providing Summer Term opportunities for undergraduate students.
-The division plays an integral role in supporting the initiative, specifically its second and third goals, through the following programs and services: MOOCs, TeachOnline@UW Learning Community, Summer Term, and flexible and online degree and certificate programs.
+The division plays an integral role in supporting the initiative, through the following programs and services: EI Online Course Initiative, TeachOnline@UW, Summer Term, and flexible and online degree and certificate programs.

 The current dean of DCS is also a co-sponsor of EI.
 See EI contacts for more information.